Coming back for more

 The perfect fit

-When it comes to making road car tyres – with Pirelli equipping around 50% of the global prestige and premium market – the Italian firm adopts a philosophy called ‘the perfect fit’.
+When it comes to making road car tyres – with Pirelli equipping over than 50% of the global prestige market – the Italian firm adopts a philosophy called ‘the perfect fit’.
 This describes the process whereby a tyre is created specifically for a car manufacturer.

 In the same way, Formula 1 is a perfect fit for Pirelli.
 The company is all about technology, style and prestige, displaying the very highest levels of performance all around the world: just as is the case in Formula 1.